 How to Make Bath Mat Fluffy Again?

 So the bath mat is finally losing its fluff.
-Is it time to get rid of it, right?
+Is it time to get rid of it?
 Maybe not so fast.
-A few simple tricks can make your bath mat fluffy again and save you money.
+Simple tricks can make your bath mat fluffy again and save you money.

 1. Wash your Bath Mat Regularly